 A pizza stone rack can be flipped upside down and used to support an additional cooking grate.
 Thanks to Jim Kelley for this suggestion.

-The Big Green Egg grill extender is a 15-1/2″ cooking grate with legs that attach to the WSM grate.
-The grill extender swings up on both sides to access the grate below.
-The distance between the extender and the WSM grate is 3-3/4″.
-The grill extender costs about $25 plus shipping.
+To the best of my knowledge, Big Green Egg no longer sells this 15.5″ grill extender with legs that attach to the 18.5″ WSM grate.
+The grill extender sits 3.75″ above the WSM grate and swings up on both sides to access the grate below.
+Back in the day, it sold for $25 plus shipping.

 Two grates can be fastened together using electrical conduit, bolts, and washers.
 Cut three spacers of equal length from electrical conduit.
 Choose three bolts that are about 1/2″ longer than the length of the spacers, three matching nuts, and six matching washers large enough to prevent the bolts and nuts from passing through the grate.
 Place a washer on a bolt and pass it through the top side of the top grate.
 Slide a spacer over the bolt from below, then pass the bolt through the bottom grate.
 Fasten with a washer and a nut on the bottom side of the bottom grate.
 Repeat this process for the remaining spacers.
 Thanks to Hi-Tech Smokers of Blue Springs, MO for sharing this idea.

 Three grates can be fastened together using threaded rods, washers and nuts.
 This modification comes from Rob B of Winter Haven, FL.
 Rob used four 12″ threaded rods, 24 fender washers, and 24 nuts to connect a generic cooking grate between the standard WSM top and bottom grates.
 “When it’s time to baste, rotate, etc. it’s a quick and easy process.
 Just grab the top grate handles and the rest follows.”